-Every time an inch of rain hits a 1,000-square foot roof, 620 gallons of water rushes through gutters and downspouts.
+Every time an inch of rain hits a 1,000 square foot roof, 620 gallons of water rush through the gutters and downspouts.
 During heavy rain, this can cause sewage overflow and flooding.
-Those barrels under your neighbor's eaves actually help reduce these problems, even if you find them tacky.
+Those small rain barrels under your neighbor's eaves actually help reduce these problems, even if you find them tacky.
 Understanding the purpose of rain barrels may inspire you to set up some yourself.

 Rain Barrel Operation

-The typical rain barrel, which holds about 55 gallons, is made of food-grade plastic or is an old wine barrel.
-A hole is cut in the top of the barrel, and the downspout from a gutter is redirected so rain water collects in it.
+The typical small rain barrel, which holds about 55 gallons of water, is made of food-grade plastic.
+An old wine barrel can also be used.
+A hole is cut in the top of the barrel, and the downspout from a gutter is redirected so rainwater collects in it.
 When it rains, the barrel fills up with water.

 How This Helps

 If several hundred gallons of water rush into the sewage system from a single 1,000 square foot roof, imagine how much water flows into it from a typical neighborhood.

 In a natural system, rainwater hits the ground, filters through the soil and percolates back into underground reservoirs, and then slowly reenters waterways.
 In a city, paved streets, parking lots and driveways create a blockage in this natural cycle.
 Instead of slowly finding its way back to streams and rivers, the rainwater quickly runs off into waterways or washes into sewage systems.